Can you spare a few minutes?

 Ask friends and family for a recommendation or your solicitor if you have one.
-Or use 'Find a legal adviser or family mediator' to find one near you.
+Or use the family mediator finder service provided at Find your local mediator.

 Don’t be afraid to phone around and compare prices.
+You need to ask:

 How to find a good solicitor